Benjen Stark by Amok ©

 When back at the Wall Benjen is busy with his duties as First Ranger and does not have much time for Jon.
 He reminds Jon that the men of the Night's Watch leave their families and loyalties behind when they join the brotherhood.

 Jeor Mormont, Lord Commander of the Night's Watch, sends Benjen with six rangers to find Ser Waymar Royce, who has not returned after a ranging.
 Benjen thinks they might have to search as far as the Shadow Tower.
 When there is no word from Benjen, Ser Jaremy Rykker leads two sweeps in search of him, while Qhorin Halfhand leads another search party going north from the Shadow Tower.
 Nothing is found except a few blazes in trees that Benjen used to mark his way.
 The marks stop in the stony highlands to the northwest and all trace of Benjen vanishes.
-Ser Jaremy takes over command of the rangers in Benjen's absence.
+Jaremy takes over command of the rangers in Benjen's absence.

 A Clash of Kings

-When arriving at Craster's keep, Lord Commander Jeor Mormont asks Craster whether he had seen Benjen recently, as Benjen was supposed to have passed the keep during his ranging the previous year.
+When arriving at Craster's Keep, Lord Commander Jeor Mormont asks Craster whether he had seen Benjen recently, as Benjen was supposed to have passed the keep during his ranging the previous year.
 Craster claims not to have seen Benjen in three years.

 A Dance with Dragons

 Bran Stark witnesses a vision from the past in which he sees a boy and a girl playing with wooden branches in the godswood of Winterfell.
-Several fans believe this to have been Benjen and his older sister, Lyanna, as Bran describes the girl as being the eldest of the two, and states that she looks like his sister Arya, who is said to look like Lyanna had.
+Some readers believe this to have been Benjen and his older sister, Lyanna, as Bran describes the girl as being the eldest of the two, and states that she looks like his sister Arya, who is said to look like Lyanna had.
 Additionally, the girl refers to Old Nan, placing the event Bran witnesses as having taken place in more recent generations.

 Quotes by Benjen